kwynncom/true-random-numbers-from-microphone/README.md

 FUTURE WORK

+Auto-detect the microhpone.

+FUTURE WORK - LIGHTNING DETECTOR

 I'm reasonably sure the same principle can be used to create a lightning detector.
 In the case of the lightning detector, one would use more bytes or all bytes.
 I believe it would also work without any wire / headphones at all.

 Regarding lightning detection:

 https://thehackerdiary.wordpress.com/2017/05/24/lightning-detector-with-nothing-but-a-headphone-jack/

-Lightning detector with a simple headphone jack  MAY 24, 2017 by 153ARMSTRONG
+-- Lightning detector with a simple headphone jack  MAY 24, 2017 by 153ARMSTRONG

-CODE HISTORY

-const version = 'v0.0.4 - first FIFO version - 2020/11/23 00:19AM EST / GMT -5';
-2020/11/20, Friday, 4:40pm - project created moments ago, first code 3 minutes later
+Note that I occasionally hear radio wave "whistlers" when I play the audio file.
+These are caused by lightning and, I think, other causes.